vazco/meteor-universe-i18n/README.md

 i18n.setLocale(getLang());
 ```

-Keep in mind though that it will work on the client side only.
-Therefore, for the server side, you will need to get it from the 'accept-language' header.
+Keep in mind though that it will work on the client side and in server methods called from client (on the same connection).
+In other places where connection is not detected, you must provide it self.
+By the way, It's good option is also use 'accept-language' header to recognize client's locale on server side.

 ### Adding translations by methods